 Patient & family education

 Patient and family should be educated about the prognosis and potential long-term complications and need for long-term assistance for the affected individual.
-The potential progressive nature of some diseases such as PML should be well discussed with families and care-givers.
+The potential progressive nature of some diseases such as PML27 or prion disease41 should be well discussed with families and care-givers.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Risk stratification for patients with MS, including serologic testing for JC virus, has been implemented for anyone to be treated with natalizumab, due to documented cases of PML (see pathophysiology section above).
-Those with positive JC serology are not good candidates for natalizumab.
+Risk stratification for patients with MS, including serologic testing for JC virus41 has been implemented for anyone to be treated with natalizumab, due to documented cases of PML (see pathophysiology section above).
+Those with positive JC serology are not good candidates for natalizumab.41

 Cutting edge concepts and practice

-Nakayama vaccine was developed for Japanese encephalitis (the world’s most common infectious encephalitis, affecting 50.000 annually) with > 95% immunity rate,25despite Japanese encephalitis virus being very hybrid and with different lineages.
-Work is ongoing for vaccines in susceptible groups, for example, as against JC virus in HIV patients and arthropod viruses for campers and hikers.
+Nakayama vaccine was developed for Japanese encephalitis (the world’s most common infectious encephalitis, affecting 50.000 annually) with > 95% immunity rate,despite Japanese encephalitis virus being very hybrid and with different lineages.42 Work is ongoing for vaccines in susceptible groups such as against JC virus in HIV patients as well as for arthropod viruses for campers and hikers.

 Gaps in the evidence-based knowledge

 Most of the evidence related to outcomes are either case reports or retrospectivestudies.
 Considering the diversity of the causes and presentations and low numbers it has been difficult to even assemble large numbers of patients for retrospective reviews.
 Larger multicenter trials as well as clinical pathophysiologic correlates need to be retrospectively reviewed and larger prospective studies developed to advance management for each of the varied causes of encephalitis